Merck web widget points to future adherence fix

 The Adherence Estimator asks patients to give yes or no answers to the following questions: "I worry that my prescription medication will do more harm than good to me;" "I am convinced of the importance of my prescription medication;" "I feel financially burdened by my out-of-pocket expenses for my prescription medication."

-of the survey, designed by Merck's Colleen McHorny and Abhijit Gadkari, found it highly accurate in predicting non-adherence but less so in forecasting adherence.
+A study of the survey, designed by Merck's Colleen McHorny and Abhijit Gadkari, found it highly accurate in predicting non-adherence but less so in forecasting adherence.
 The study correctly pegged non-adherers 88% of the time, based on their answers, but was right only 59% of the time in identifying adherers from a group of 100 patients.

 The other pitfall of this approach is that the EMR infrastructure isn't quite there to support automated reporting, but it suggests how the system could work to keep patients on treatment and out of the ER once it is.